-Those who understand the “I” as the central illusion of consciousness might also understand static naturalism as the equivalent of that illusion on a social level (or vice versa).
+Those who understand the “I” as the central illusion of consciousness might consider static naturalism to be the equivalent of that illusionon a social level (or vice versa).

 I am old enough to recall life during the cold war, how the USSR appeared not only as a great superpower but a impenetrable monolith, (some believed it was the greatest in terms of military and economic potential — people believe all kinds of shit).
 It was one of the two great empires (evil or not) that divided the world into West and East since the end of World War II.

 I remember even after Gorbachev announced his policy of Perestroika (restructuring) and Glasnost (openness) how so many political leaders and pundits in the West said it was all just a trick to get us (the good guys, the West) to drop our guard.
 Later of course they shamelessly denied this and all jumped on the bandwagon.
 Suddenly it was common to hear those same “experts” explaining how “we all knew that that the Soviet Union was about to come apart.”